mitodl/pylti/docs/source/flask.rst

         """
         return "Staff page"

-Argument app is flask application, and argument error is function that gets called if access is denied.
+There are number or arguments to *@lti* that may need to explained.
+Required arguments are *app*, *error* and *request*, and optional arguments is *role* Argument *app* is flask application, and *error* is function that gets called if access is denied, or wrapper fails for any other reason and *request* has already been explained, and determines which type of LTI requests are allowed.
+*role* argument is optional and mapping between pylti roles and roles defined in LTI standard is described by *pylti.common.LTI_ROLES*.

 .. code-block:: python